APRIL

 Houseplants

-Water plants until the water is dripping from the pots underneath for at least 30 seconds to leach out excess nutrients and salts.
-Some plants can be propagated at this time by root cuttings, or division.
+- Water plants thoroughly until water runs from the bottom of the pot for at least 30 seconds to leach excess salts and nutrients.